dji-sdk/Onboard-SDK/Onboard_API_Doc/en/Appendix.md

 ### Raw/Fusion

 Raw/Fusion can be chosen by DJI N1 assistant software.

+Because raw data is generated from actual sensor on UAV, this kind of data will not be available in simulator.
+Please choose Fusion when you use DJI simulator.
 <table>
 <tr>
   <th>Item Name</th>